 Well, I believe I’ve given this book all the praise it deserves.
 Rod Espinosa really knew what he was doing with this adaptation and the pages themselves prove it.
 The Alice in Wonderland Hardcover is well worth it, especially for the younger comic readers.
 I definitely recommend grabbing this one or it’ll be OFF WITH YOUR HEAD!
 For more info on where to pick up this book, visit the Dark Horse Comics website or the Dark Horse Comics Facebook page.
 Purchase it on Kindle at Amazon.

 Geek-o-Rama received a copy of this book for the purpose of this review.
-No threats to Dan’s head were made and all comments, opinions and thoughts are those of the individual reviewer.
+All thoughts, comments and opinions are those of the individual reviewer.